5.3.5 Special Guardianship Order Court Report

 |Personal references.||Request for references letter sent by Area administrative staff.
 (SGO11) Enclose leaflet re Special Guardianship.|

-The Local Authority may complete an assessment of Special Guardianship Support Needs (See Special Guardianship Support Procedure) if requested by the prospective Special Guardian, child, parent or any other person the local authority considers appropriate or if the social worker considers the child to be a Child in Need.
-A Single Assessment will be undertaken.
+The Local Authority may complete an assessment of Special Guardianship Support Needs (see Special Guardianship Order Support Procedure) if requested by the prospective Special Guardian, child, parent or any other person the local authority considers appropriate or if the social worker considers the child to be a Child in Need.
+A Bradford Single Child Assessment will be undertaken.
 There may be circumstances when Special Guardianship and Adoption Support Team of the Adoption and Fostering Unit is consulted about issues raised during the assessment.

 Special Guardians are expected to support children from their own resources including state benefits, however, as with any child assessed as being 'in need', consideration may be given as to whether there are exceptional circumstances that may require further financial assistance.
 See Financial Assistance to Children in Need Procedure.

 The report will be completed using the Report to the Court Regarding Special Guardianship Order Application (see form on K Drive).
 This report will provides and analysis of the circumstances of the application and makes a recommendation as to whether a Special Guardianship or any other Order should be made.
-See Court Reports Guidance, Section 3 - Special Guardianship - Matters to be dealt with in Report for the Court.
+See Court Reports in Adoption / Special Guardianship Guidance, Special Guardianship - Matters to be dealt with in Report for the Court.

 Local authorities are expected to ensure that the social worker who prepares the report is suitably qualified and experienced.